mattermost/docs/source/index.rst

 The platform lets users share messages and files across PCs, phones and tablets with continuous archiving and instant search, and supports notifications and integrations with your existing tools.

-**Mattermost Team Edition** is an open source, self-hosted application offering "All your team communication in one place, easy-to-use, searchable, and accessible anywhere".
-New releases available monthly under an MIT license from `mattermost.org/download`_.
+**Mattermost Team Edition** is an open source, self-hosted alternative to propretiary SaaS messaging.
+Mattermost brings all your team communication into one place, making it searchable and accessible anywhere.
+Deploys as single Linux binary on MySQL or PostgreSQL under an MIT license from `mattermost.org/download`_.

-**Mattermost Enterprise Edition** is a pre-released commercial version of Mattermost offering additional features for large organizations including enterprise authentication to systems like Active Directory, compliance and auditing support, and sophisticated configurations for high availability services.
+**Mattermost Enterprise Edition** is a commercial enteprise messaging solution offering advanced features including integration with corporate directories, compliance and auditing support, and sophisticated configurations for horizontal and multi-region scaling.
 More information is available by `contacting Mattermost, Inc.`_

 This site offers documentation on User Help, Installation, Deployment, Administration, Development and Integrations.